forivall/tacoscript/doc/SPEC.md

     let foo = 1
   ```

-  In general, `!` is used similar to how CSS uses it for `!important`.
+  In ge neral, `!` is used similar to how CSS uses it for `!important`.
 See more uses below.

 2. Braces are only used for object literals, and are always required for object literals